MEMOIRS OF AN INVISIBLE MAN

 THE DVD

 Memoirs of an Invisible Man arrives on DVD from Warner Home Video in a 2.35:1 anamorphic widescreen transfer without sin.
 Contrast is crisp and shadow detail breathtaking.
 Grain fluctuates, however, in accordance with primitive scanning techniques to transpose a digital image onto celluloid.
-(Also be prepared to witness the sight of Patricia Heaton's face before she had it surgically elongated.)
-The Dolby Surround soundtrack is absent of subwoofer usage and perhaps seizes fewer opportunities than it should have to throw the Invisible Man's voice around the room.
+(Also be prepared to witness the sight of Patricia Heaton’s old face.)
+The Dolby Surround soundtrack is absent of subwoofer usage and perhaps seizes fewer opportunities than it should have to throw the Invisible Man’s voice around the room.